paulgazz/kmax/README.md

 ## Getting started

-### python setup
+### Installing the kmax tool suite

-The kmax tool suite currently depends on python 3.8 or later and is recommended to be installied with pip in a virtual environment:
+Install the requiste python tools (the kmax tool suite currently depends on python 3.8 or later), setup a python virtual environment (recommended), and finally install the tools from pip.

     sudo apt install -y python3 python3-pip python3-venv

-### Installing the kmax tool suite

-Create and enter a python virtual environment (optional, but recommended).

     python3 -m venv ~/kmax_env/
     source ~/kmax_env/bin/activate

-Install the kmax tool suite via `pip`.

     pip3 install kmax

 Instructions to install from source can be found in the [advanced documentation](docs/advanced.md).